PDR-benchmark-standardization-committee/xdr-challenge-2025-examples/README.md

 ### Download and place separately distributed codes/data

 #### EvAAL API script
-Please download evaalapi.py from [the EvAAL API webpage](https://evaal.aaloa.org/evaalapi/) and place it to 02_realtime_sample/ and evaalapi_server/.
+Please copy evaalapi.py from [the EvAAL API webpage](https://evaal.aaloa.org/evaalapi/) and place it to both 02_realtime_sample/ and evaalapi_server/.
+(e.g. Make blank file "evaalapi.py" with a text editor and copy contents of evaalapi.py from the above page.)

 #### xDR Challenge 2025 dataset
 Please download from the privided link and place it into this folder.